-Even with the hardiness of Valiant, it can still have die back if left on trellis during a cold winter.
-For best success, laying down vines on ground in autumn before snowfall is recommended.
+Growers Note: Even with the hardiness of Valiant, it can still have die back if left on trellis during a cold winter.
+Lay down vines on ground in autumn before snowfall.
+Then cover with either leaves or eventually snow as this provides insulation.
+This is a successful and recommended technique for cold climate grape growing to protect vines from extreme cold.

 Hardiness Zone: 2b